joebobmiles/mercury-react-assessment/README.md

   shows the header if a child throws an error.
   * This means that the Layout component is responsible for fetching the new joke and maintaining the application's state.
+  * Issue is that the Layout component _can't_ make the request, since the error boundary can't also throw the error.
+* Other option is to trigger the current Joke component to unmount and then mount a new Joke component when the button is pressed.
+  * Only issue is that I'm not 100% sure if that's possible.
+    * We could pass down some state that we twiddle whenever we want the Joke to re-render.
+    * Could we give it a key prop that changes whenever the random joke button is pressed?
+  * Especially since, for performance, I'd prefer not to trigger a re-render of the entire Layout, only part of it.

+The next issue now is that I don't know how to use Suspense in this case.
+Functional components can't return a Promise, which means we just need to await in a useEffect...
+I think.

+Did some research, and it looks like I can't use Suspense like I thought I could with _only_ a plain fetch.
+Annoyingly, it seems like Suspense requires you use "Suspense-enabled" code, whatever that means.

 ### Problem 3